Jump to topic

 The cornea is your eye’s outermost lens.
 It focuses the light that enters your eye.

 A normal cornea is spherical.
 With astigmatism, the cornea has an irregular curve.
-This changes how light passes through to your retina.
+A misshapen cornea changes how light passes through to your retina.

 Astigmatism can cause: